BlackBerry names ex-Sybase executive as chief operating officer

-TORONTO (Reuters) - BlackBerry Limited (BB.TO) named Marty Beard as its chief operating officer on Monday, filling a position that had been vacant since November following a management reshuffle.
+TORONTO, July 21 (Reuters) - BlackBerry Limited named Marty Beard as its chief operating officer on Monday, filling a position that had been vacant since November following a management reshuffle.

 Beard was most recently chief executive officer of LiveOps Inc, a provider of cloud applications for customer service.
 Prior to that he was an executive of Sybase, an enterprise software maker that was formerly run by current BlackBerry CEO John Chen.